-The LivePerson services facilitate real-time sales, marketing and customer service for companies that conduct business online.
-The Company charges a monthly fee, which varies by service.
-Certain of the Company's larger clients, who require more sophisticated implementation and training, may also pay an initial non-refundable set-up fee.
+The Company charges a monthly fee, which varies by service and client usage.
+Certain of the Company's larger clients, who require more sophisticated implementation and training, may also pay an initial non-refundable set-up fee and professional service fees related to implementation.
+The Company also occasionally charges professional service fees related to additional training and business consulting and analysis.

 The initial set-up fee is intended to recover certain costs (principally customer service, training and other administrative costs) prior to the deployment of the LivePerson services.
 Such fees are recorded as deferred revenue and recognized ratably over a period of 24 months, representing the estimated term of the client relationships.
 Although the Company believes this estimate is reasonable, this estimate may change in the future.
 In instances where the Company does charge a set-up fee, the Company typically does not charge an additional set-up fee if an existing client adds more services.
 Unamortized deferred fees, if any, are recognized upon termination of the agreement with the customer.
-The Company recognized \$0 and \$2 in the three and six months ended June 30, 2004 and \$0 and \$0 in the three and six months ended June 30, 2003, respectively, of set-up fees due to client attrition.
+The Company recognized set-up fees due to client attrition of \$1 and \$1 in the three and six months ended June 30, 2005, respectively, and \$0 and \$2 in the three and six months ended June 30, 2004, respectively.

-The Company also sells certain of the LivePerson services directly via Internet download.
-These services are marketed as LivePerson Pro for small- and medium-sized businesses, and are paid for almost exclusively by credit card.
+The Company also sells certain of the LivePerson Timpani services directly via Internet download.
+These services are marketed as Timpani SB for small- and medium-sized businesses, and are paid for almost exclusively by credit card.
 Credit card payments accelerate cash flow and reduce the Company's collection risk, subject to the merchant bank's right to hold back cash pending settlement of the transactions.
-Sales executed via Internet download may occur with or without the assistance of an online sales representative, rather than through face-to-face or telephone contact that is typically required for traditional direct sales.
-Sales of the LivePerson services via Internet download typically have no set-up fee, because the Company does not provide the customer with training and administrative costs are minimal.
+Sales of Timpani SB may occur with or without the assistance of an online sales representative, rather than through face-to-face or telephone contact that is typically required for traditional direct sales.
+These sales typically have no set-up fee, because the Company does not provide the customer with training and administrative costs are minimal.

-The Company records revenue for its traditional direct sales and Internet download sales based upon a monthly fee charged for the LivePerson services, provided that no significant Company obligations remain and collection of the resulting receivable is probable.
-The Company recognizes monthly service revenue fees as services are provided.
-The Company's service agreements typically have no termination date and are terminable by either party upon 30 to 90 days' notice without penalty.
+The Company records revenue based upon a monthly fee charged for the LivePerson services, provided that no significant Company obligations remain and collection of the resulting receivable is probable.
+The Company recognizes monthly service fees as services are provided.
+The Company's service agreements typically have no termination date and are terminable upon 30 to 90 days' notice without penalty.
+The Company recognizes professional service fees upon completion and customer acceptance of the professional service engagement.